JuliaPy/PythonCall.jl/docs/src/juliacall.md

 }
 ```
 All parts are optional, except that the UUID of each package is required.
 Typically you
-will just include the UUID and compat fields.
+will just include the UUID and version fields.

 When JuliaCall starts, it will ensure the latest compatible version of Julia is installed,
 and will ensure the given packages are installed.